yubofredwang/yubofredwang.github.io/_posts/2025-05-12-Speculative-Decoding-EAGLE-Sglang.md

 ```

 Thanks for reading all the way through!
 This is for sure one of the more complicated processes and challenging code to understand.
-Feel free to leave a comment if you want to discuss anything.
 Let's wrap up with a famous quote from Tom Nook:

 > <i>"But We Don't Do Things Because They Are Easy Hm?
 We Do Them Because They Are Profitable." - Tom Nook </i>